CODAIT/stocator/stocator-test/README.md

 1. Any Apache Spark cluster, local or remote.

-2. Edit resources/config.properties and configure your object storage.
+2. Edit resources/config.properties and configure your object storage

 		Use access and secret keys for HMAC authentication

 		endpoint=<ENDPOINT>
 		access.key=<ACCESS KEY>
 		secret.key=<SECRET KEY>

 		If used with IAM then configure IAM api key and service instance ID.

 		iam.api.key=<API KEY>
 		iam.service.id=<SERVICE_ID>